Search for killer of Temple University student

 Duignam is from Northampton County and the grandson of a former Tatamy borough mayor.
 The current mayor said on Facebook that he is heartbroken.

-Nicole says she has six children herself and can't imagine what Duignam's mother is going through.
+Nicole said she has six children herself and can't imagine what Duignam's mother is going through.

 "I just pray for his family," Nicole said.